simenhod/Exercise1/Part3/README.md

  > Parallelism is when tasks literally run at the same time, e.g., on a multicore processor.

  ### Why have machines become increasingly multicore in the past decade?
- > Because it have become difficult to increase the number of transistors in a CPU.
+ > Because it have become difficult to increase the number of transistors in a CPU and the CPU clockspeed.
 Multicore helps increasing the performance and efficiency of the CPU, by doing several prosesses at the sametime by using threads.

  ### What kinds of problems motivates the need for concurrent execution?
  (Or phrased differently: What problems do concurrency help in solving?)